A universal compression theory for lottery ticket hypothesis and neural scaling laws: Problem Setting

 \paragraph{Data Permutation Symmetry.} The simplest form of permutation symmetry exists among data points.
 The loss function we minimize is $L (\theta, \{z_i\}_i^d)$, where $d$ is the number of data points, and $z_i=(x_i, y_i)$ is a data point consisting of input--label pairs.
 The loss function is the average of a per-sample loss $\ell$ over training data:

-Because the loss function $L$ is a sum over the same function $\ell$ of each data point, permuting any pair of these data points results in the same loss function for any $\theta$.
+Because the loss function $L$ is a sum over the same function $\ell$ of each data point, permuting any pair of data points results in the same value of loss function.
+Moreover, since the dataset affects any trained model prediction via the gradient of the loss function, all model predictions are thus naturally permutation invariant.

 \paragraph{Neuron Permutation Symmetry.} Permutation symmetry in model parameter space depends on the structure of the model submodules.
 Consider the model $f(x) = W_2 \sigma( W_1 x )$, where $W_1$ and $W_2$ are weight matrices, and $\sigma$ is an element-wise non-linearity.
 Let $w_i^T$ be the row vectors of $W_1$, and $v_i$ be the column vectors of $W_2$.
 Then the output reads